For students

 Jam session

 Pick a key or a chord and play around on your instrument or voice.
 See what comes out.
-Not every minute at the instrument needs to be structured.

 Ready to put these into practice?